 Photograph by Jeff Carmichael‘Beneath Brambles’ and Other Poetry by Karen Shepherd The Society September 19, 2017 Beauty, Poetry 6 Comments Beneath Brambles A villanelle Beneath the tangled brambles, look around.
 Vines creeping, smothering, create the dark.
 A trillium insists her bloom be found.
 Canes strangle, branches slip to ghastly ground from hemlocks cased by thorns that puncture bark.
 Beneath the tangled brambles, look around.
 The sun strains, searching through a forest crowned to settle juncos, chickadees, a lark.
 A trillium insists her bloom be found.
 The bleeding hearts, grapes, twinberries are drowned.
 A thicket broods, breath throttles close and stark.
 Beneath the tangled brambles, look around.
 Prune back, slash down, amass canes in a mound.
 Clear all the smothering, search for her spark.
 A trillium insists her bloom be found.
 White petals hide in briars that abound.
 With grace, she waits to show angelic mark.
 Beneath the tangled brambles, look around.
 A trillium insists her bloom be found.
 Tree Planting “…music echoed to the woods and the sky, and was an accompaniment to my labor which yielded an instant and immeasurable crop.”-Henry David Thoreau The ground was marked the previous spring day, a square of garden pegs and bits of twine.
 I swing the pickaxe, feel it strike the clay, vibration hums in bones, from wrist to spine.
 Disrupting space that’s bigger than I need, it’s simpler to refill than start again.
 With steadfast force and time, the ground will cede.
 My digging deeper is not done in vain.
 The breath of metal breaking earth, the firs that rustle under red tale hawks’ hoarse calls are orienting to a soul that stirs, like firm untangling of the tree’s root ball.
 In waiting for the sun and rain to drop, I work the ground to yield myself, this crop.
 Care under the Cottonwoods The cottonwoods bloom yellow overhead.
 She pours the tea and serves the guests his cake.
 The tulips open wide their bowls of red.
 Fine china, linen, table by the lake.
 A breeze blends calls of geese and stories told to shifting clouds.
 Guests smile and look away from sunlight fading.
 She will not withhold more cream or sugar on this special day.
 A parting brunch before the lilies fade, before rains stop, before lungs fail to fill. before eyes shut, before his skin is greyed.
 She wheels him out to see the colors spill.
 In June, the yellow blooms will turn to white then slip away like ghosts to blur the night.
 Karen Shepherd is a public school special education administrator who lives with her husband and two teenagers in the Pacific Northwest.
 Her poems and short fiction have been published in riverbabble, Literally Stories, CircleShow and Sediments Literary Art Journal.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses David Hollywood September 19, 2017 This is tremendously visual poetry, and I have just read them to my gardener wife Ruth, and we both think your wonderful.
 Reply Karen Shepherd September 19, 2017 Thank you for your kind words.
 This comment has brightened my day and I’m glad to hear you and your wife enjoyed these.
 Reply Satyananda Sarangi September 19, 2017 Greetings Karen ma’am!
 A versatile display of art in these three beautiful pieces.
 In the villanelle, the images are flowing like a wondrous rill, with great follow.
 Both the sonnets are touching, they reminded me a bit of 19th century poetry.
 And the next thing I am going to do is looking for more of your poems on the web.
 Best wishes and Regards.
 Reply Satyananda Sarangi September 19, 2017 *with great flow Reply Karen Shepherd September 19, 2017 Thank you, Satyananda, your kind compliments.
 I greatly appreciate your thoughts here.
 Reply William Ruleman September 20, 2017 I just had to join Mr. Hollywood and Ms. Sarangi in saying how much I enjoyed reading these delightful poems!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.